vk2sky/vk2sky.github.io/openwebrx-book-extras/markdown/book-links.md

 These are the web links mentioned in the book, arranged by chapter.
 If you have purchased the print edition, these should save you some typing.
 And if any link rot occurs, corrections will appear here.

-Note that a few links are repeated here, as they appear in different chapters.
+Note that a few links are duplicated here, as they are referenced in multiple chapters.

 ## Acknowledgements